bfi-digital/bfi-design-system/README.md

 The snapshot test cases themselves come from the same `stories.jsx` file colocated with each component.

+### 🧼 Linting

+We use `eslint` and [`jsx-a11y`](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) to detect potential accessibility issues.
+Some code editors will automatically pick up problems, and it runs automatically with the `jest` tests, but you can also lint manually with `npm run lint`.

 ## To-do list

 * Linting, especially `jsx-a11y`